Wednesday, July 8, 2009

 It kind of all started on Friday, May 22nd.
 My obstetrician was very interested in taking the baby out ASAP because my blood pressure was continuing to go up, and we were worried that (among other things) this was putting my eyes at risk of retinal haemorrhages because of my diabetic retinopathy.
 But on the 22nd, the baby was only at 36 weeks, so there was a risk that the baby’s lungs were not sufficiently developed at this point (apparently it takes a baby of a diabetic mother longer than usual to develop).
 To check this, I had an amniocentesis (a big long needle stuck in my belly – actually not as bad as it sounds), and then I had to wait at the hospital for the results to find out if she was ready to come out.
 The test showed that her lungs weren’t quite developed, so the doctor sent me away and we scheduled a c-section for the following Monday (the 25th), with doctor’s orders being bed-rest for the weekend.

-For those of you interested in the “stats”, Freya was 8 lbs 9 oz, and almost 22” long.
+For those of you interested in the “stats”, our little bundle of joy was 8 lbs 9 oz, and almost 22” long.
 Pretty big for 36 weeks, but I’m told that’s common for babies of diabetic mothers (even with well-controlled diabetes like mine).
 Her eyes are blue (for now) and her hair is black (for now…so was mine when I was born, and look what happened).

 So it’s been an interesting ride.
 Not the one that we’d hoped to have, but we were able to make the most of it and stay positive for the most part.
 We realized throughout those difficult first weeks that in a short while life would be back to normal (well, new-baby “normal” anyway), and that this would all just be part of the story – which now it is.
 When it comes right down to it, we really are very lucky.